antonkesy/tap-heading-unity/README.md

  - more UI Effects
  - comments
  - pause game on lostFocus application, onFocus wait for click
- - About UI not scaling
  - About Open/Close popup animation
+ - inapp rating

  # Done / Nah:
+ - About UI not scaling -> done
  - check if playerprefs are working -> done
  - local highscore amd get highscore from gps -> done
  - Safe user no sign in start -> done